gmn/queryable/README.md

 # Queryable JS

 Queryable - A tiny, self-contained, single file database, written in pure Javascript, which aims to support a functional subset of MongoDB-like commands.
 It works seamlessly in both the client (browser) and the server (node.js).
 Just include it in your project and go.
-The database format is stored as human-readable JSON, one file per each database.
+The database format is stored as human-readable JSON.
+One main difference with mongo is there are no collections.
+One db_object is returned per each call to queryable.open();

 ## Examples